medialab/xan/docs/blog/csv_base_jumping.md

 complexity analysis, at least constant bound + seek-bound + constant memory only work if you can seek of course

+speak about gzi indices and bgzip

 caveat emptor
 caveats: does not work properly at the end of the file nor at the beginning (we have the sample anyway), does not work on small files, but eh..., there are silly cases where this method does not work, they are not useful for our purpose. probabilistic method, explain about the pyramid or holey file

+it can work in reverse also, but it is an exercise left to the reader

+robust, except adversarial inputs or very skewed not typically frequent, at worst the method can also fails with skewed

 links to seeker